nmharmon8/TheAdventuresOfAliceAndBobPosts/posts/e8d8b0ee-1d6c-4c70-b98d-3c2a8ea9a2ae.md

 On the third point you care that both the inputs are positive.
 Otherwise the sum adding up is meaningless.
 Range Proof.

-Types of range proofs: Sn
+Types of range proofs: SNARKs (Trusted Setup), CT Range proof (Large proof size), and Bullet proof (Log size).

 ## Trusted Setups
 bad